Zvenyhorodka: Modern history

 Around the turn to the 20th century the town had a train station, three Greek Orthodox churches and one Roman Catholic church.

 A congress of Free Cossacks took place in the town in April 1917 during the Ukrainian struggle for independence.

-A local newspaper has been published here since March 14, 1919.
+On 1 February 1918 Zaporozhian Regiment of the Ukrainian People's Army defeated Bolshevik forces there.
+A local newspaper has been published in Zvenyhorodka since March 14, 1919.

-During the Second World War, Zvenyhorodka was occupied by Nazi Germany from July 29, 1941 to January 28, 1944. in September 1941, a ghetto was set up here where around 1,500 Jews were shot.
+During the Second World War, Zvenyhorodka was occupied by Nazi Germany from July 29, 1941 to January 28, 1944.
+In September 1941, a ghetto was set up here where around 1,500 Jews were shot.